- Fellows routinely works week days from 6:30am-5:00pm. However, they will work until the case is completed.

 - $700 Educational Fund

-The Regional and Acute Pain Anesthesiology fellowship is currently an unaccredited program, so both American and international medical graduates may apply.
+The Regional and Acute Pain Anesthesiology fellowship is an ACGME accredited program.
 All candidates must obtain an Illinois Temporary or Permanent License and have taken USMLE Step 3 prior to training.

 - Fellowship Application